 March 6th, 2015, while working for a company called ShiftWise, an AMN Healthcare acquisition, I get a call from HR in San Diego.
 The Chief Talent Officer is on the line and telling me in words how heartfelt and chilling my essay was.
-My essay was selected out of hundreds, maybe thousands of employees, to go with Helps International on their mission trip.
+My essay was selected out of hundreds of employees, which awarded me to go with Helps International on their annual mission trip.
 So, here’s that experience through an interview.

 Revised July 24th, 2018